avz/node-posix-clock/README.md

 ### Methods

  * `gettime(clockId)` - the function retrieve the time from the specified clock clockId.
+See [man 2 clock_gettime](http://man7.org/linux/man-pages/man2/clock_gettime.2.html) for more details.
  * `getres(clockId)` - the function return the resolution (precision) of the specified clock clockId.
 The resolution of clocks depends on the implementation and cannot be configured by a particular process.
+See [man 2 clock_getres](http://man7.org/linux/man-pages/man2/clock_getres.2.html) for more details.
+ * `nanosleep(clockId, flags, sleepTime)` - *not supported on FreeBSD*, high resolution sleep with specifiable clock.
+If the flag `TIMER_ABSTIME` is not set in the `flags` argument, the `nanosleep()` function shall cause the current thread to be suspended from execution until either the time interval specified by the `sleepTime` argument has elapsed, or a signal is delivered to the calling thread and its action is to invoke a signal-catching function, or the process is terminated.
+The clock used to measure the time shall be the clock specified by clockId.
+See [man 2 clock_nanosleep](http://man7.org/linux/man-pages/man2/clock_nanosleep.2.html) for more details.

 ### Clocks